 If someone accepts an offer without the authorization of the offeree, the acceptance is not considered legal.
 Additionally, offerors cannot hold the offeree to contracts if no response is given.
 If the acceptance occurs via an instant form of communication, such as an email or telex, the contract becomes binding as soon as the offeror receives the notification.

 If you need help with formation of contract, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.